 Bluehost is one of the most popular web hosting companies out there.
-But there are better Bluehost alternatives ⇣ you should consider using instead.
-Here's a rundown of the best Bluehost competitors right now.
+But there are better Bluehost alternatives ⇣ in terms of speed, security, and support you should consider using instead.
+Here’s a rundown of the best Bluehost competitors right now.

 I think you will agree when I say: Choosing the right hosting provider for your website or blog is a crucial yet challenging task.
 There are many things to consider ranging from cost, security, speed, support, and the specific needs of your site.

-One of the most affordable and most popular web hosting providers for beginners is Bluehost.
-They offer a wide range of features and hosting plans to help you hit the ground running.
+One of the most affordable and popular web page hosting providers for beginners is Bluehost.
+They offer a wide range of features and hosting pricing plans to help you hit the ground running.

-Here is my rundown of the top 7 Bluehost alternatives right now.
+Here is my rundown of the top 7 Bluehost alternatives for web page hosting right now.

 Their plans cost more than Bluehost, but they are well worth the extra money.
 The company offers you plenty of features to get online in a matter of clicks.
 In comparison, Bluehost has nothing on SiteGround.
 Not even close.